sydasif/python-book/docs/source/03_collection/03_tuple.md

 ## Slicing in Tuples

-Slicing function is used to obtain part of the tuple.
-The main elements used in slicing is the index and the slicing operator `:` the example below explains how slicing is done with tuples.
+The slicing function is used to get a part of the tuple.
+The main elements used in tuple slicing are the index and the slicing operator `:` the example below explains how slicing is done with tuples.

 ```py
 animal = ("dog", "lion", "leopard", "cat", "bear")